-The non-linear reconstruction method described in notes [1] and [2] is used to reconstruct the short Michelson differential arm length ΔL as a time series.
-The photodiode signals used for this reconstruction are $SDB2_B1p_DC$ and $SDB2_B1p_6MHz_I^3$.
-They are shown in the figure 6(a).
+The non-linear reconstruction method described in notes [4] and [5] is used to reconstruct the short Michelson differential arm length ΔL as a time series.
+The photodiode signals used for this reconstruction are $SDB2_B1p_DC$ and $SDB2_B1p_6MHz_I$.
+They are shown in the figure 7(a).
 The optical responses from the mirror motions to the power variation are flat in modulus and the delays are neglected (of the order of 50 ns due to the light speed from the mirror to the photodiode).
 The response of the photodiode sensing is not corrected for when reconstructing $\Delta L(t)$.

-The sensivitity of this measurement is shown in figure 6(b) as the amplitude spectral density of the ΔL time series.
-It reaches a plateau of about $10^{-13} \,\mathrm{m}/\sqrt{\mathrm{Hz}}$ from a few 10's of hertz.
+The sensivitity of this measurement is shown in figure 7(b) as the amplitude spectral density of the ΔL time series.
+It reaches a plateau of about $10^{-13} \text{ m}/\sqrt{\text{Hz}}$ from a few 10's of hertz.
 The resonance frequencies of the double pendulum can also be seen around 0.4 Hz and 0.75 Hz.

 For the actuator calibration, some sine signals (hereafter called "lines") are injected to the mirror actuators: the signals are generated via the channels CAL_MIR .
 Since the mirrors are not controlled during this measurement, the channels Sc_MIR also contain only the injected lines.
 The transfer function from the Sc_MIR time series to the reconstructed ΔL time series is measured at the injected frequencies.
-The actuation response A^{Sc}{mir} can be decomposed into two parts: the pendulum mechanical response and the electronic response.
-In the following, the pendulum response for mirror motion has been approximated by a simplified model: a complex pole at $f{pend} = 0.6\,\mathrm{Hz}$ with a quality factor Q = 1000.
-The exact pendulum response
+The actuation response A{mir}^{Sc} can be decomposed into two parts: the pendulum mechanical response and the electronic response.
+In the following, the pendulum response for mirror motion has been approximated by a simplified model: a complex pole at $f{pend} = 0.6$ Hz with a quality factor Q = 1000.
+The exact pendulum response is different, but the difference is taken into account along with the electronic response when fitting the residuals.